 An important part of manufacturing drug products is performing analytical testing.
 Analytical testing of gene therapies involves tests that are more complex in scope and take a longer time to develop and to conduct as compared to those used for traditional drugs.
-We and our contract manufacturers need to expend considerable time and resources to develop assays and other analytical tests for our gene therapy product candidates, including assays to assess the potency of our gene therapy product candidates.
+We, our contract manufacturers and our contract research organizations need to expend considerable time and resources to develop assays and other analytical tests for our gene therapy product candidates, including assays to assess the potency of our gene therapy product candidates.
 Some assays need to be outsourced to specialized testing laboratories.
 Even when assays are developed, they need to be further tested, qualified and validated, which may take substantial time and resources.
 Because of the lagging nature of analytical testing, we may proceed with additional manufacturing and other development activities without having first fully characterized or released our manufactured materials.
 If the results of the testing fail to meet our expectations or applicable requirements, we may need to delay or repeat certain manufacturing and development activities.

 We are in the early stages of establishing manufacturing capabilities for IC-500.
+We may need to conduct additional process development and formulation development activities.